- Manuscript Submission Requirements Checklist

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 Crystal Growth & Design authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If the article is accepted for publication, submitted artwork may also be selected for use on one of the journal’s covers.
 If the image is selected for the front cover, ACS will send the corresponding author information about how to request one complimentary 18” by 24” printed poster featuring the journal cover.
+Images chosen for the front cover will be published at no cost to the author.

 Cover image submissions should be colorful and visually engaging, with minimal text.
 Original, unpublished images are encouraged.
 The cover image should not resemble a graphical abstract or data figure, but rather should be an artistic and scientifically accurate representation of the manuscript.

 Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
-Images should be 7.19 in × 6.88 in. (or 18.26 cm × 17.48 cm).
+Images should be 7.19 in. wide × 6.88 in. high (or 18.26 cm × 17.48 cm).
 Authors should submit the cover image, along with a short, clear legend (less than 50 words) explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.

 To be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Journal Covers question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
 All art submitted for consideration for a supplementary cover will also be considered for a front cover.